KaunainKarmali/plan-it-2.0/README.md

 ## Contribute

 Looking for contributors to improve this software's functionality for free users.
-I would love to hear from you, if you are interested!
+I would love to hear from you if you are interested!

 ## Licence